Photo courtesy of Ueda Photography

 I have worked as a museum educator, historical interpreter, and genealogy librarian.
 I cowrote a local history book on Boone County, Illinois and received the 2016 Priem Award from the Boone County Historic Preservation Commission.

-I live with my family in Wisconsin where I study, write, and present on Alcott; I also research other American women writers, and write my own poetry.
-I also love gardening, walking, good coffee, reading, planning for our next Ireland trip, and baking bread.
+I live with my family in Wisconsin where I study, write, and present on Alcott; I also research other American women writers, and write poetry that focuses on themes of identity, place, heritage, and memory.
+I also love gardening, walking, good coffee, reading biographies, and planning for our next Ireland trip.